iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 const initialFoundryOutputDetails = await client.output(foundryOutputID);
 const initialFoundryOutput: IFoundryOutput = initialFoundryOutputDetails.output as IFoundryOutput;
 ```

-The only detail to take into account in the code above is the conversion from your Alias ID to a Bech32 address to match the format of the parameter expected by the indexing plugin.
+Keep in mind that you will need to use the ` Bech32Helper.toBech32(bech32Text, humanReadablePart)`(references/client/classes/Bech32Helper/#frombech32) function to convert your Alias ID to a Bech32 address to match the format of the parameter expected by the indexing plugin.

-At the end of this step you know Input #2.
+At the end of this step, you know **Input #2**.

-### Query Native Tokens Output
+### Query for the Native Tokens Output

-As you are going to melt all the tokens of your formerly created Output, you need to perform a query to obtain its ID (that you will also need as Input #3 of the transaction) and the amount of native tokens involved (those which token class ID corresponds to the token class ID we calculated in the previous part of this tutorial).
+As you are going to melt all the tokens of your formerly created Output, you need to perform a query to obtain its ID and the number of native tokens involved.
+You will also use this Output as **Input #3** of the transaction.

 ```typescript
 const tokenClassId: string = TransactionHelper.constructTokenId(